Seir Kieran GAA: 1910s to 1930s

 Seir Kieran reached the 1920 Junior Hurling Final.
-On account of the War of Independence and the Civil War (when the Clareen Company, 4th Battalion, IRA comprised several Seir Kieran hurlers), this Final could not be played off until 13 May 1923, when Clara defeated them (Clara 5-2, Seir Kieran 2-1).
-In the Junior Final for 1923 proper, played at Kilcormac on 18 November, Seir Kieran won their second Title with a 4-0 to 1-0 victory over Tullamore.
-Paddy Corrigan was captain.
-One of that team, Tom Dooley, represented the club on the Offaly panel that won the 1923 Junior All Ireland.
-Again owing to the Civil War, the All Ireland Final against Cork could not be fixed until July 1924.
-Cork initially would not participate in protest at the continuing imprisonment of their County Board chairman Sean McCarthy (who had sided with the Irregular or Republican side), whereupon a walkover was awarded to Offaly.
-The Offaly County Board unanimously refused to accept the Title on that basis, and the final eventually went ahead at Croke Park on 12 October 1924.
-Offaly won a thrilling, uncompromising battle by 3-4 to Cork's 3-2.
-The captain was Jack Holligan of Kinnitty, while Drumcullen's Bill Fox gave a man-of-the-match display.
+On account of the War of Independence and the Civil War (when the Clareen Company, 4th Battalion, IRA comprised several Seir Kieran hurlers), this final could not be played off until 13 May 1923, when Clara defeated them (Clara 5-2, Seir Kieran 2-1).
+In the Junior final for 1923 proper, played at Kilcormac on 18 November, Seir Kieran won their second title with a 4-0 to 1-0 victory over Tullamore.

-In 1929, PJ Grogan of Clareen captained Offaly to a second Junior All Ireland hurling title.
-Cork again provided the opposition in the final, played out on 15 December 1929 at Thurles, and were beaten by 2-3 to Offaly's 6-1.
-On the club scene, Seir Kieran lost the 1927 Offaly Senior Hurling (South County) Final, going down to Drumcullen by 3-3 to 2-4.
+In 1929, PJ Grogan of Clareen captained Offaly to what was their second Junior All Ireland hurling title.
+On the club scene, Seir Kieran lost the 1927 Offaly Senior Hurling (South County) final, going down to Drumcullen by 3-3 to 2-4.
 Discontent with the Land Commission's subdivision of the Kilmaine estate militated against unity of purpose in the club, and Kilmaine House itself was burned down in the early hours of Monday 23 July 1926.
-Seir Kieran did however contest the Junior Championship of 1929, overcoming Birr and Coolderry before losing to Shannonharbour (5-3 to 2-2) in the semi-final, on 8 September 1929.
-In May 1931, young John Coughlan played in goals for the Offaly Minors (against Westmeath at Clara).
+In the Junior Championship of 1929 Seir Kieran overcame Birr and Coolderry before losing to Shannonharbour (5-3 to 2-2) in the semi-final, on 8 September 1929.
+In May 1931, John Coughlan of Seir Kieran played in goal for the Offaly Minors (against Westmeath at Clara).